liashchynskyi/fake-hist/README.md

 ```

 > There are 5 classes of histological images.
+**Note:** set number of generated images to multiple of number of classes.

 This code **always** generates images for all classes.
 Summary, in the example above we get 5 images, one image per class.